gitter-badger/OpenProfile/README.md

 OpenProfile
 ===========

-This is the stable branch, the application should be stable.
+This is the nightly branch, the application may not be stable.

 [![Build Status](https://travis-ci.org/deavmi/OpenProfile.png?branch=master)](https://travis-ci.org/deavmi/OpenProfile)